BendyLand/blbuild/README.md

 The intended usage for this tool is to simplify the process of building projects that contain many files, but only a few that are changing at a given moment.

+**Note:** This tool was created with C/C++ in mind.
+While it may, by chance, work with other languages, its behavior will likely not be consistent.
+I have another, more generic tool: [blrun](https://github.com/BendyLand/blrun) that may give better results in other languages.

 This tool relies on a configuration file called `blbld.toml`.
 If this file does not exist, the program will prompt you for all of the necessary information, then generate the file for you.

 Currently, there are a few ways to interact with the CLI (For these examples '`blbld`' is going to act as the CLI command.):